 If you don't have the content, you need to state that in the initial brief.
 In that case, what is your expectation?
 What will you be delivering and what do they need to create?

 If you already have a website, make sure to include it in the brief.
 What do you like about it and what should stay the same?
-What is not so great and you need changed?
+What is not so great and needs to be changed?

 Find websites that you like and send them as a reference.
 Comment on exactly what you like on each of them.
 It's the best if you stick to websites that are in your industry or similar.